-• SPLIT SCREEN:
+• SPLIT SCREEN

 This control allows a snap shot of the main image to be presented on the right side or lower part of the screen, to allow evaluation of advanced image processing features.
 All resizing controls are honoured on both images.
 However, image processing controls (such as, Detail, Sharpness, Noise Reduction and Adaptive Contrast) only happen on the left side or top image.
 Changing inputs, channels or test patterns will disable this control.
 PIP operation must be disabled prior to enabling this control.
+NOTE: Split screen cannot be used in conjunction with either PIP or Tiling.
+Both PIP and Tiling must be disabled prior to enabling Split Screen control.

-• RGB QUANTIZATION RANGE:
+• RGB QUANTIZATION RANGE

 This control defines the RGB quantization levels for digital DVI and HDMI inputs using the RGB colorspace.
 Typically, graphics sources use the full range of levels for the given bit depth (i.e. 8-bit, 10-bit, 12-bit) and consumer electronics (CE) products typically use a limited range of data within the given bit depth.
 This control must be set to limited to correct the levels for those CE products that use the limited space.
 This adjusts what is considered black and white levels in the image.
 As an example for 8 bit space, full range RGB uses levels 0(black) to 255(white).
-A limited CE range is 16-235 for 8-bit video sources.
+Split Screen cannot be used in conjunction with either PIP or Tiling.
+Both PIP and Tiling must be disabled prior to enabling the Split Screen control.